Falconry: Soaring hawks and the common buzzard (Buteo)

-The genus Buteo, known as "hawks" in North America and not to be confused with vultures, has worldwide distribution, but is particularly well represented in North America.
-The red-tailed hawk, ferruginous hawk, and rarely, the red-shouldered hawk are all examples of species from this genus that are used in falconry today.
+The genus Buteo, known as "buzzards" in the Old World and "hawks" in North America, has a worldwide distribution.
+The North American species red-tailed hawk, ferruginous hawk, and rarely, the red-shouldered hawk, are all examples of species from this genus that are used in falconry today.
 The red-tailed hawk is hardy and versatile, taking rabbits, hares, and squirrels; given the right conditions, it can catch the occasional duck or pheasant.
 The red-tailed hawk is also considered a good bird for beginners.
-The Eurasian or common buzzard is also used, although this species requires more perseverance if rabbits are to be hunted.
+The Eurasian common buzzard is also used, although this species requires more perseverance if rabbits are to be hunted.

 Harris's hawk (Parabuteo unicinctus)

 Parabuteo unicinctus is one of two representatives of the Parabuteo genus worldwide.
 The other is the white-rumped hawk (P. leucorrhous).
 Arguably the best rabbit or hare raptor available anywhere, Harris's hawk is also adept at catching birds.
 Often captive-bred, Harris's hawk is remarkably popular because of its temperament and ability.
 It is found in the wild living in groups or packs, and hunts cooperatively, with a social hierarchy similar to wolves.
-This highly social behavior is not observed in any other bird-of-prey species, and is very adaptable to falconry.
+This highly social behaviour is not observed in any other bird-of-prey species, and is very adaptable to falconry.
 This genus is native to the Americas from southern Texas and Arizona to South America.
 Harris's hawk is often used in the modern technique of car hawking (or drive-by falconry), where the raptor is launched from the window of a moving car at suitable prey.

-True hawks (Accipiter)
+True hawks (Astur and Accipiter)

-The genus Accipiter is also found worldwide.
-Hawk expert Mike McDermott once said, "The attack of the accipiters is extremely swift, rapid, and violent in every way."
+The genera Astur and Accipiter are also found worldwide.
+Hawk expert Mike McDermott once said, "The attack of the accipiters is extremely swift, rapid, and violent in every way".
 They are well known in falconry use both in Europe and North America.
-The northern goshawk has been trained for falconry for hundreds of years, taking a variety of birds and mammals.
+The Eurasian goshawk has been trained for falconry for hundreds of years, taking a variety of birds and mammals.
 Other popular Accipiter species used in falconry include Cooper's hawk and the sharp-shinned hawk in North America and the European sparrowhawk in Europe and Eurasia.